J-C-Code/Weather-API/README.md

-# Get Weather Information bases on zip code anywhere in the US
+# Get Weather Information based on zip code anywhere in the US